On the Complexity of Trial and Error for Constraint Satisfaction Problems: Introduction

 {\bf Applications of transfer theorems.} Since $\NP$-hard problems obviously remain $\NP$-hard in the hidden setting (without access to an $\NP$ oracle), we investigate the complexity of various polynomial-time solvable $\CSP$s.
 We first apply the Transfer Theorem when there is no promise on the instances.
 We categorize the hidden CSPs depending on the type of the revealing oracle.

+With constraint and variable index revealing oracles, we obtain results on several interesting families of $\CSP$s including the exact-Unique Games Problem (cf. Section~\ref{sec:CV}), equality to a member of a fixed class of graphs.
+Interestingly, certain $\CSP$s, like $\SAT{2}$ and the exact-Unique Game problem on alphabet size $2$ remain in $P$, while some other $\CSP$s like the exact-Unique Game problem on alphabet size $\geq 3$, and equality to some specific graph, such as $k$-cliques, become $\NP$-hard in this hidden input setting.
+The latter problem is just the Graph Isomorphism problem considered in \cite[Theorem 13]{BCZ12}, whose proof, with the help of the Transfer Theorem, becomes very simple.

+With constraint and relation index revealing oracles, we show that if the arity and the alphabet size are constant, any $\CSP$ satisfying certain modest requirement becomes $\NP$-hard.
+To be specific, we require that that for every element $\alpha$ of the alphabet, the collection $\cc{R}$ contains a relation which is {\em violated} by the tuple $(\alpha,\ldots,\alpha)$.
+This can be justified by observing that otherwise it would be easy to find a satisfying assignment for any instance using $O(w)$ trials.

-With constraint index revealing oracles, we focus on various monotone graph properties like Spanning Tree, Cycle Cover, etc..
-We define a general framework to represent monotone graph property problems as $\HH{$\CSP$}$s and show that they become $\NP$-hard.
+We then study various monotone graph properties like Spanning Tree, Cycle Cover, etc..
+We define a general framework to represent variants of monotone graph property problems as $\HH{$\CSP$}$s.
+Since in this framework only one relation is present, the relation index is not a concern.
+We deal with the constraint index revealing oracle, which is equivalent to the constraint and relation index revealing oracle in this case, and prove that the problems become $\NP$-hard.
 This framework also naturally extends to directed graphs.

-With constraint and variable index revealing oracles, we obtain results on several interesting families of $\CSP$s including the exact-Unique Games Problem (cf. Section~\ref{sec:CV}), equality to a member of a fixed class of graphs, and graph properties as discussed above.
-Interestingly, many of the graph properties mentioned in the last paragraph are no longer $\NP$-hard but are in $\P$, as well as some other $\CSP$s like $\SAT{2}$ and the exact-Unique Game problem on alphabet size $2$.
-Still, there are some $\NP$-hard $\CSP$s, like the exact-Unique Game problem on alphabet size $\geq 3$, and equality to some specific graph, such as $k$-cliques.
-The latter problem is just the Graph Isomorphism problem considered in \cite[Theorem 13]{BCZ13}, whose proof, with the help of the Transfer Theorem, becomes very simple.

-With constraint and relation index revealing oracles, we show that if the arity and the alphabet size are constant, any $\CSP$ satisfying certain modest requirements becomes $\NP$-hard.

 Finally, we investigate hidden CSPs with promises on the instances.
 We first consider the repetition freeness promise, as exhibited by the $\SAT{1}$ example as above.
 Though the hidden repetition free $\SAT{1}$ problem becomes solvable in polynomial time, $\SAT{2}$ is still $\NP$-hard.
 The group isomorphism problem can also be cast in this framework, and we give a simplified proof of \cite[Theorem 11]{BCZ13}: to compute an explicit isomorphism of the hidden group with $\Z_p$ is $\NP$-hard.